TWICKENHAM ROWING CLUB BYLAWS

 -

 Boat Usage, Booking & Permission: Boats should be booked using the Club boat booking system aligning with squad allocations and designated training times.
-Outside of these times, boats and blades may be used with permission of the Director of Rowing, Captain or their representative.
-The usage of some boats are restricted and require additional authorisation by the Captains or Director of Rowing.
-Do not use a ‘’permission only’ without the appropriate permission - sanctions and disciplinary action may be taken if this rule is not respected.
+Outside of these times, boats and blades may be used with permission of the Director of Rowing, Captain or their nominated representative.
+The usage of some boats is restricted and requires additional authorisation by the Captain or Director of Rowing.
+Do not use a ‘’permission only" boat without the appropriate permission - sanctions and disciplinary action may be taken if this rule is not respected.

 -

-Housing and Cleaning: Every crew member must assist in moving boats on and off the racks and for cleaning the boat and equipment, and storing securely following an outing.
+Housing and Cleaning: Every crew member must assist in moving boats on and off the racks, cleaning the boats and equipment and storing securely following an outing.

 5.1.
 On-Water Safety & Responsibilities